6 Best Homeowners Insurance Companies in Arizona of 2025

 Auto Owners: Best for Customer Service

-Auto-Owners may not be as well known as some of the other companies on our list and certainly one might not necessarily expect that an insurance company titled Auto-Owners would be insuring homeowners, but they actually know a great deal about insurance, and not just insurance for cars.
+Auto-Owners may not be as well known as some of the other companies on our list, and certainly, one might not necessarily expect that an insurance company titled Auto-Owners would be insuring homeowners.
+Still, they know a great deal about insurance, not just car insurance.

 We like that Auto-Owners has a user-friendly website, but we chose them for our list because they offer the best customer service.